jacksmedia/ommpos-store/README.md

 Allows your machine to build the prod version of the app-- you can find these files in the ./build/ directory alongside this readme.

-Allows my MacBook Air to also copy these files to my AWS account, which is hosting/serving the app via S3/CloudFront in Serverless fashion.
+Allows my MacBook Air to also copy these files to my AWS account, which is hosting/serving the app via S3 & CloudFront.
 This step will fail on your machine. :smile_cat: